melanietosik/melanietosik/README.md

 #### 👩‍💻 Experience

-I've been at BuzzFeed for 4 years (plus an internship the year prior to joining full-time).
-Before moving to New York I worked at a travel AI startup in Austin, where I was part of a small team of NLP researchers and engineers.
-I had a brief stint consulting at Underdog.io as well, and some previous internships in recruiting.
+I joined Grubhub in September 2024.
+Previously, I spent 5 years at BuzzFeed, where I touched on everything from ML infra to feed ranking, audience segmentation, generative AI, and of course more recommender systems.
+Before moving to New York I worked at a travel AI startup in Austin, TX.
+I also had a brief stint consulting at Underdog.io, and some previous internships as well as some teaching assistant roles at NYU.

 #### 👩‍🎓 Education

-I got my MS in computer science from NYU.
+I got my MS in Computer Ccience from NYU.
 For my undergrad I studied NLP at the University of Potsdam (near Berlin).

 ### 📚 Resume